seb-lx/sdpa/README.md

 # sdpa

-This is an implementation of the simple While Language (WL) along with some data-flow analyses from the course "Static and Dynamic Program Analysis" in the winter term 2023/24 at TU Darmstadt.
+This is an implementation of the simple While Language (WL) along with some data-flow analyses (currently only Live-Variables Analysis) from the course "Static and Dynamic Program Analysis" in the winter term 2023/24 at TU Darmstadt.

 ## While Language (WL)
 WL is a simple imperative language that supports computation on integer values, where data is stored in variables, and state is changed by assignments.